Dwarakish: Director

-Dwarakish was the first Kannada producer to introduce Kishore Kumar to the Kannada film Industry, and the song Aadu Aata Aadu became extremely popular.

 Death

 Dwarakish died from cardiac arrest in Bengaluru, on 16 April 2024, at the age of 81.

 Records and awards

 Produced First Kannada movie to be shot outside India.
 Apthamitra created records in Kannada Cinema.
 It was the first Kannada movie to celebrate screening for one year in two theatres, at Santosh in Bangalore and at Ranajith in Mysore and was the first Kannada movie to successfully complete one year of screening with four shows daily.